top of page

 The original owner of Wormsloe Plantation, now Wormsloe State Historic site.
 Jones was a carpenter who arrived in Georgia in 1733 with colony founder James Oglethorpe and the first group of settlers from England.
 Jones served Georgia as a doctor, constable, Indian agent, and Royal Councilor.
 He was also a surveyor, laying out the towns of Augusta and New Ebenezer.

 This is Jones' third grave.
-Originally buried at Wormsloe in 1775 with his wife Sarah.
+He was initially buried at Wormsloe in 1775 with his wife, Sarah.
 At some point, they were later moved into Savannah at Colonial Park.
 With rumors Colonial Park was going to close, he was moved a third (final) time to Bonaventure.

 GEORGE JONES (1766-1838)